 Yes, they are similar in many ways.
 They can also seem to contradict each other, which is not the case.
 As I just said, they serve very different purposes.

-The most important thing to remember is that, although they are different and serve different purposes, they are bot part of the same overarching study of meteorology.
-They work to compliment, and not work against each other.
+The most important thing to remember is that, although they are different and serve different purposes, they are both part of the same overarching study of meteorology.
+They work to complement and not work against each other.

 Until next time, keep your eye on the weather!